Skip to code content (skip section selection)

 (7) Access regulations.
 All driveways and public street intersections in a Thoroughfare Overlay District shall be subject to NCDOT and the town standards and permitting processes, whichever is applicable.
 Any parcel of land with less than 400 feet of frontage on a thoroughfare may have no more than one point of access to the thoroughfare.
 One additional driveway for each additional 400 feet of thoroughfare frontage shall be allowed, and one per 400 feet of additional frontage.
 Where medians are provided which prohibit turns into oncoming traffic, access points may be provided every 200 linear feet.
 No driveway shall be allowed within 300 feet of the intersection of two thoroughfares or within 200 feet of an intersection of any other public street on the thoroughfare.
 Driveways shall be a minimum of 200 feet apart (measured from center line to center line) on thoroughfares, and shall align with opposing drives, where possible.
 Shared driveways or parallel access roads shall be used when deemed necessary, and the appropriate legal documents may be required by the town prior to driveway permit issuance.
 If access to a lot or legally created parcel of land is physically unobtainable under these provisions, an access point may be approved which is located the greatest distance possible from an existing access point and in the safest possible location to be approved by NCDOT and/or the town.
 For the purpose of this section, adjacent lots in common ownership fronting on a thoroughfare in a Thoroughfare Overlay District shall be considered as one lot when determining permitted driveways.

 (8) Alternative means of compliance.
 It is recognized that strict interpretation and application of these standards may create particular hardships in areas of unusual topographic condition, or in retrofitting existing developed properties which are expanded.
-The Planning Board, by majority vote, may approve a site plan for any proposed development which does not meet any specific standard of this section as an alternate means of compliance, subject to making the following findings:
+The Board of Adjustment may grant a variance for any proposed development which proposes to meet any specific standard of this section via an alternate means of compliance, subject to making the following findings (in addition to those of a variance):

 (a) The proposed development attempts to meet the intent of the Thoroughfare Overlay District.